 - Look for a button that says Convert.
 This will upgrade the document to the latest format.

-- Click Convert and then save the document.
+- Click Convert and then make sure you save the document.

-After completing these steps, your options should become available again.
-If the issue persists, try the additional tips below.
+After doing this, your options should become available again!
+If the issue keeps happening, try the extra tips below.

 Additional Tips and Tricks

-If you’ve already tried the above troubleshooting steps and still encounter Microsoft Word grayed out options, here are a couple more tips that might help you resolve the issue.
+If you’ve already tried the steps above and still run into Microsoft Word grayed out options, here are a couple more tips that might help you solve the problem.

 1. Updating Microsoft Word

-Outdated software can often lead to errors or limitations.
-Make sure you are running the latest version of Microsoft Word, as updates often fix bugs and improve functionality.
-Here’s how to update Microsoft Word:
+Old software often causes errors or limits what you can do.
+Always make sure you are running the newest version of Microsoft Word, since updates usually fix bugs and improve how things work.
+Here’s how to check for updates:

 - Open Microsoft Word.